Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 with their power, showing the power of their demon in a brief moment of unholy power.

+**Excellency:** Spite
+*For an action, remove either 3 or (Essence) successes from a target’s roll, or from a defense such as Evasion or Resolve.*

 ### Alchemicals

 The Machine God left careful arcane instructions to his followers, to